HATFIELD, England, May 13, 2014 /PRNewswire/ --

 50% responder rates were greater with perampanel 4 mg (28.5%), 8 mg (35.3%), and 12 mg (35.0%) than placebo (19.3%; p

-Results from two separate analyses of pooled data from the perampanel pivotal Phase III clinical trial programme endorse the efficacy and safety of the new AED at clinically relevant doses.
+Results from the analysis of pooled data from the perampanel pivotal Phase III clinical trial programme endorse the efficacy and safety of the new AED at clinically relevant doses.
 In addition, the results show that perampanel decreased the frequency of both complex partial seizures and secondarily generalised seizures.
-In a third analysis of the pooled trial data, patients with uncontrolled partial onset seizures taking any of the five most commonly-used AEDs with perampanel as an add-on therapy experienced a reduction in their seizure frequency.
+Patients with uncontrolled partial onset seizures taking any of the four most commonly-used AEDs with perampanel as an add-on therapy experienced a reduction in their seizure frequency.
 Patients generally received additional benefit from increased doses of perampanel.